 The Trillium Falls Trail circles through a remnant strip of old-growth redwoods next to a sawmill site.
-The grove was apparently left as a sort of ornament for the mill; there's a similar but smaller patch of old growth next to the sawmill in the Mill Creek Watershed in Del Norte Coast Redwoods State Park.
+The grove was apparently left as a sort of ornament for the mill; there's a similar but smaller patch of old growth next to the sawmill site in the Mill Creek Watershed of Del Norte Coast Redwoods State Park.

 Start in the parking lot, descend on one of the paved access trails, and turn right onto the paved Davison Trail.
-After just a few yards, the Trillium Falls Trail branches off to the right, punching through some blackberry brambles before entering the redwoods.
-Switchbacking uphill among some impressivly large redwoods, the trail soon reaches a long metal footbridge that provides a view of Trillium Falls, a little cascade surrounded by maples and ferns.
+After just a few yards, the Trillium Falls Trail branches off to the right, punching through some blackberry brambles and then diving into the redwoods.
+The first little bit of old growth is especially spectacular, with some huge trees and a very open, attractive appearance.
+As the trail switchbacks uphill, the redwoods become a little more mundane.

 The trail turns north and, near its end, approaches the edge of the forest.
 This part of the grove is much less attractive, with a dense understory and mostly small trees.
 However, it still has a few good-sized trees.

-© 2007, 2009, 2014 David Baselt
+© 2006, 2007, 2009, 2014, 2018 David Baselt